 Habitat: Almost anywhere where there are trees.
 Eucalypt forest and woodland appears to be the optimum habitat but also mallee, mulga, semi-desert, tree-lined creeks, residual timber on farmland, leafy suburbs, offshore islands.
 They are generally absent from dense rainforest, except for the Red Boobook of north Queensland.

-Distribution: Almost Australia-wide including many offshore islands.
-Lesser Sunda Islands, Timor and New Guinea.
+Distribution: Almost Australia-wide including many offshore islands and southern New Guinea.

 Status: Common and abundant throughout Australia.